Berks County Experienced, Proven IRA Beneficiary Trust Lawyers Near Reading, PA

 - Trusts provide more control than an IRA alone.
 If you set up your IRA early in your working career, you chose a beneficiary.
 You may have listed a parent, current spouse or child.
 However, over time you may get divorced, your parents may pass on.
 Many other events can happen in your life.
 Despite this, not everyone remembers to update their beneficiaries.
 With an IRA Trust…

-- you can name a beneficiary and also a contingent beneficiary who will inherit the IRA in the event your beneficiary passes on before you do; and
+- you can name a beneficiary and a contingent beneficiary.
+The contingent beneficiary will inherit the IRA in the event your primary beneficiary passes on before you do; and

 - plus, you’re more likely to update and correct beneficiaries, so your IRA is bequeathed according to your wishes.

 - It protects the IRA from withdrawal.
 An IRA Trust can regulate withdrawals.
 Limiting withdrawals ensures your beneficiaries

 - lastly, won’t reduce interest and tax-free increases in the account.